 Semi-supervised learning is a merging of both supervised and unsupervised learning methods.
-Generally, the scenario is that you have a mixture of definitive “answers” (called labeled data), and non-definitive answers (unlabeled data).
-Labeling data is tedious and time-consuming.
-This is particularly true if yours is an e-commerce site with millions of users demonstrating difference behaviors within varying time frames.
-So, the primary function of the semi-supervised model is to learn from the labeled data, and then transfer that learning to the unlabeled data.
-You’re presenting the model with correct and incorrect answers for a certain portion of the data, then you’re loading the unlabeled data to determine if the model can accurately generalize from what it has learned.
+Generally, the scenario is that you have a mixture of definitive “answers” (called labelled data), and non-definitive answers (unlabelled data).
+Labelling data is tedious and time-consuming.
+This is particularly true if yours is an e-commerce site with millions of users demonstrating difference behaviours within varying time frames.
+So, the primary function of the semi-supervised model is to learn from the labelled data, and then transfer that learning to the unlabelled data.
+You’re presenting the model with correct and incorrect answers for a certain portion of the data, then you’re loading the unlabelled data to determine if the model can accurately generalize from what it has learned.
 If we’re using the surfboard example, you train the model to classify “surfboard purchase” vs “no surfboard purchase” first and based on examples you know to be true.
-From that learning scenario, ideally the model will accurately induce the same classification from the unlabeled data.
+From that learning scenario, ideally the model will accurately induce the same classification from the unlabelled data.

 Logically, this isn’t directly transferrable to all consumers who purchase surfboards, and one cannot assume that the consumer is purchasing the item for themselves.
 These are trickier details that machine learning experts are still in the process of resolving.
 The current widespread belief is that AI will come to the rescue and have the capability to make inferences, create their own heuristics, understand human intent and improve predictive accuracy.
 However, as previously stated, this is yet to come to fruition.